swentel/indieweb/README.md

 If you use Aperture as your Microsub server, you can send a micropub post to one channel when a webmention is received by this site.
 The canonical example is to label that channel name as "Notifications" so you can view incoming webmentions on readers like Monocle or Indigenous.
-Following webmentions are send: likes, reposts, bookmarks and replies.
+Following webmentions are send: likes, reposts, bookmarks, mentions and replies.

 ## Fediverse via Bridgy Fed